hamcrest/PyHamcrest/doc/decorator_matchers.rst

 described_as
 ^^^^^^^^^^^^

-.. automodule:: hamcrest.core.core.described_as
+.. currentmodule:: hamcrest.core.core.described_as
-    :exclude-members: described_as
-.. autofunction:: described_as(description, matcher[, value1[, ...]])
+.. autofunction:: described_as

 is\_
 ^^^^

-.. automodule:: hamcrest.core.core.is_
+.. currentmodule:: hamcrest.core.core.is_
+.. autofunction:: is_